Thomas Graves (Royal Navy officer): Years of peace and the French Revolutionary Wars

 During the peace Graves spent much of his time in France, and in the early years of the French Revolutionary Wars had no employment.
 It was not until October 1800 that he was appointed to command the 74-gun HMS Cumberland, in the Channel Fleet, under the orders of Lord St. Vincent.
 This was only for a few months; for on 1 January 1801 he was promoted to be Rear-Admiral of the White Squadron, and in March hoisted his flag on board the 64-gun HMS Polyphemus, one of the fleet proceeding to the Baltic with Sir Hyde Parker.

 Flag rank and later life

 Graves afterwards shifted his flag to HMS Defiance, and in her was third in command under Parker and Nelson at the Battle of Copenhagen on 2 April 1801.
 For his services on this important occasion he received the thanks of Parliament, and an appointment as Knight Commander of the Bath.
-Towards the end of July the fleet left the Baltic, and on its return to England Graves, who had been in very bad health during the greater part of the campaign, retired from active service.
+Towards the end of July the fleet left the Baltic, and on its return to England Graves, who had been in bad health during the greater part of the campaign, retired from active service.
 HMS Foudroyant, captained for a time by Christopher Nesham, carried his flag in the Bay of Biscay from October 1804 to February 1805.
 He became a vice-admiral on 9 November 1805 and admiral on 2 August 1812.